United States of America

 Healthcare in the USA is of high quality, however, it is insanely expensive

-In the summer of 2019, a teenager from the UK was visiting her sister in the USA when she had an accident falling off an electric scooter.
+In the summer of 2019, a teenager from the UK was visiting her sister in the USA, and had an accident while riding an electric scooter.
 She was in the hospital for a few days, but thankfully fully recovered.
-Her healthcare costs were over $150,000, and as she had no travel insurance, she has to pay it out of pocket.
+Her healthcare costs were over $150,000, and as she had no travel insurance, she had to pay it out of pocket.
 Stories like this are not uncommon.
 Please, do not even consider visiting the USA without travel insurance, not unless you’re a multi-millionaire.
-Even a 10-minute ambulance ride will cost $1000.
+Even a short ambulance ride can be quite costly, potentially reaching $1,000.

 Pharmacies can be found everywhere and will sell a range of over-the-counter and prescription drugs.